1uckyneo/jagdai/packages/jagdai/README.md

 Whether `useQuery` triggers a re-render is determined by comparing the return value from its first function-type parameter between the previous and the next.

-By default, a strict comparison will be performed first.
-If `Object.is(old, new)` is `true`, there will be no re-rendering.
+By default:

+1. If the return value is not of the `object` type or belongs to the `query` field, it will use `Object.is(old, new)` for strict comparison.
+If they are not equal, a re-render will be triggered.
-If they are not strictly equal and are of the `object` type, such as an array, a shallow comparison will be performed.
-If they are still not equal, re-rendering will be triggered.
+2. If it is of the `object` type and does not belong to the `query` field, a `shallow` comparison will be performed between the object and the old value.
+If they are not equal, a re-render will be triggered.

-The second parameter of `useQuery` is an optional function, and you can customize the comparison function to override this default behavior.
+The second argument of `useQuery` is an optional function that allows you to define a custom comparison function to override this default behavior.

 ---